American Journal of Human Biology

 Numbering.
 Figures, including charts and graphs, must be numbered consecutively.

 Supplementary Material.
 Authors are encouraged to submit supplementary material that could aid readers in understanding the authors' findings and where appropriate to ensure that the page limits are met.
-Supplementary material for articles published in the AMERICAN JOURNAL OF HUMAN BIOLOGY will be available in the online version of the journal.
 This accompanying information may include (but is not limited to) figures, tables, video clips, large sections of movies (QuickTime or mpeg), data sets, program code, and electronic graphical files.
 Supplementary material must be submitted at the time of peer review, although the reviewers and editors may also suggest that figures or table(s) be provided as supplementary material during the review process.
 Each piece of supplementary material should be referenced within the text.
 Supplementary material should be numbered in order, but independently of figures in the main article, e.g. S- Figure 1 would indicate a figure that follows Figure 1 in the main text.
 Please note that supplementary material is NOT edited by the publisher after final acceptance by the editors, and is posted online in the format in which it is supplied.

 Should an error occur in the publication of a manuscript or should a responsible retraction be appropriate, timely correction or retraction will be done upon notification in writing to the Editor-in-Chief.